turath-project/inveniordm-terraform/README.md

 ### App code changes and preparation for deploying to ECS
 - after we initialize and generates project structure (_https://inveniordm.docs.cern.ch/install/scaffold/_) we need to change this lines:
   `socket=0.0.0.0:5000` to `http=0.0.0.0:5000`
-  in 2 files: docker/uwsgi/uwsgi_rest.ini and docker/uwsgi/uwsgi_ui.ini
+  in 2 files: `docker/uwsgi/uwsgi_rest.ini` and `docker/uwsgi/uwsgi_ui.ini`
-- start project locally in docker and cp `/opt/invenio/var/instance/static` folder from docker container with api to S3: for that run script: `upload_to_s3.sh`
+- start project locally in docker and cp `/opt/invenio/var/instance/static` folder from docker container with api to S3: for that run script: `upload_to_s3.sh`.
+Or if you init project without docker with "Select file_storage: local" option you need to copy static files into S3 bucket manually
 - all this actions can be applied only after s3 bucket creation with `terraform apply` command
+- apply terraform and wait till mq, elk, rds and other services will deployed with creating their endpoints and add it into `secrets.yml` and `terraform.tfvars`
+- after preparing all env variables for app - apply terraform again.
+This will redeploy ECS services with added env variables

 ## Environment variables
 To update environment variables do next: